 Players are discouraged from conceding.
 If a player concedes a match, all of that player's remaining ships and squadrons are destroyed.
-The opponent calculates his or her score as described in the "Margin of Victory" section above and then determines his or her tournament points.
-The conceding player receives 0 tournament points.
+That player receives 0 tournament points.
+His or her opponent calculates score, margin of victory, and tournament points as normal.